 - Tenth graders have gone to the Grand Canyon, Mesa Verde National Park, the Florida Everglades, Northwest rainforests, Mount St. Helens, and Redwood National Forest.

-- Juniors visit colleges, art schools, and trade schools.
+- Eleventh graders visit colleges, art schools, and trade schools.

-- Seniors enjoy a five-day winter wilderness adventure.
+- Twelfth graders enjoy a five-day winter wilderness adventure.

 - Students are deeply involved in selecting, planning, and preparing for all of these trips.